KatyRoffe/storefront/README.md

 - Active Category
   - State should store active category
 - Other components (products, etc) might need to reference this

+## Phase 2 Notes

+Adding the following new user stories to meet the new requirements.

+- As a user, I want to choose from products in the list and add them to my shopping cart
+- As a user, I want to see the products that I’ve added to my shopping cart so that
+- As a user, I want to change the quantity of items I intend to purchase in my shopping cart
+- As a user, I want to be able to remove an item from my shopping cart

+Application Flow:

+- User sees a list of categories
+  - Chooses a category and sees a list of products
+  - Clicks the “Add to Cart” button on any product
+  - Clicks the “Cart” link in the header
+  - Sees a list of all products in the cart
+  - Clicks the delete button on an item and sees the item removed
+  - Changes the quantity selector on an item and sees the cart total change

+- Continue to use Material UI Components for layout and styling
+- Add a “Cart” indicator to the header, like this: Cart (0)
+- Create a new Cart component to show the items in the user’s cart

 ## UML